Ranmal-Dewage/Krish-LP-Training/README.md

 #### Exercise 1: Tom the Frog
 * See inside of the **Tom The Frog** Folder.

-#### Exercise 2: Implementation of Design Patterns in Java
+#### Exercise 2: Implementation of Design Patterns in Java and JavaScript
-* See inside of the **Singleton Pattern** Folder for singleton design pattern implementation.
+* See inside of the **Design Patterns/Singleton Pattern** Folder for java implementation of singleton design pattern.
-* See inside of the **Factory Pattern** Folder for factory design pattern implementation.
+* See inside of the **Design Patterns/Factory Pattern** Folder for java implementation of factory design pattern.
-* See inside of the **Prototype Pattern** Folder for prototype design pattern implementation.
+* See inside of the **Design Patterns/Prototype Pattern** Folder for java implementation of prototype design pattern.
-* See inside of the **Builder Pattern** Folder for builder design pattern implementation.
+* See inside of the **Design Patterns/Builder Pattern** Folder for java implementation of builder design pattern.
-* See inside of the **Chain of Responsibility Pattern** Folder for chain of responsibility design pattern implementation.
+* See inside of the **Design Patterns/Chain of Responsibility Pattern** Folder for java implementation of chain of responsibility design pattern.
+* See inside of the **Design Patterns/Builder Pattern in JavaScript** Folder for javascript implementation of builder design pattern.